 Master Student at Essex University

 Previously, I received BSc in Biological Sciences from The University of Plymouth where I worked with algae physiology.
-This was the start of my interest in how anthropogenic environmental changes cause species specific physiological adaptations and ecological shifts.
+This was the start of my interest in how anthropogenic environmental changes cause species-specific physiological adaptations and ecological shifts.
 I have joined marine conservation projects in Mexico and Madagascar, developing my knowledge and a huge love for coral.
-In Northwest Madagascar I setup and managed a volunteer-based organisation which worked together with local communities to provide long term support in conservation, restoration and education.
-Living next to coral reefs for 4 years has given me a great respect for their importance to local communities.
+In Northwest Madagascar, I set up and managed a volunteer-based organization which worked together with local communities to provide long term support in conservation, restoration, and education.
+Living next to coral reefs for 4 years has given me great respect for their importance to local communities.
 Witnessing some of the many challenges brought about by climate change and how the impacts are amplified for economically poorer communities.

-Working on the forefront of coral biology and restoration with CORALASSIST team has given me a new confidence in the sustainable future of coral reefs, where the outcome of the work can be applied to active coral reef conservation management plans worldwide.
+Working at the forefront of coral biology and restoration with the CORALASSIST team has given me new confidence in the sustainable future of coral reefs, where the outcome of the work can be applied to active coral reef conservation management plans worldwide.